Michael-Rudolf/BlenderImageRename/README.md

         lowest image number...highest image number is the range in which images will be edited. highest image number:
-        The last image that will be edited. image format:
+        The last image that will be edited.
-        This can be anything, and doesn't even necessarily have to be an image format, it'll just usually be one.
+format:
+        The format of what you want to rename.
 Common: png jpeg jpg pdf.
         This mustn't include a dot before the format.

 When everything worked properly, you should see Done.